vrdel/argo-connectors/doc/egi-connectors.md

 ###### Tags

-Tags represent a fine-grained control of what is being written in output files.
+Tags represent a fine-grained control of what part of topology each job is interested.
 It's a convenient way of selecting only certain entities, being it Sites, Service groups or Service endpoints based on appropriate criteria.
 Tags are optional so if a certain tag for a corresponding entity is omitted, then filtering is not done.
-In that case, it can be considered that entity is fetched for all its values of an omitted tag.
+In that case, it can be considered that entity is fetched for all available values of an omitted tag.

 Group of group tags are different for a different type of fetch.
 Tags and values for a different entities existing in EGI infrastructure are: